raymelon/scrape-analyze-show/scripts/README.md

-# Local Instagram Comment Scraper
+# Local Instagram Comment Scraper Pipeline

 This script provides a free alternative to the Supabase Edge Function for users without Apify API access.
 It uses Apify CLI locally to scrape Instagram comments and analyze them with OpenAI.